 The following table sets forth Biodesix, Inc.'s summary historical financial and operating data as of the dates and for the periods indicated.
-The summary historical financial and operating data as of June 30, 2020 and 2019 and for the six months ended June 30, 2020 and 2019 have been derived from our unaudited condensed financial statements included elsewhere in this prospectus.
 The summary historical financial and operating data as of December 31, 2019 and 2018 and for the years ended December 31, 2019 and 2018 have been derived from our audited financial statements included elsewhere in this prospectus.

 The summary historical financial information is not necessarily indicative of the results that may be expected in any future period, and our results of operations for any interim period are not necessarily indicative of the results to be expected for the full year.
-Our preliminary revenues and cash for each of the nine months ended September 30, 2020 and September 30, 2019 are included in "-Preliminary Results for Third Quarter 2020."
-Such results are preliminary and are subject to change and are not necessarily indicative of the results expected for the full year.
 The following summary historical financial and operating data should be read in conjunction with "Capitalization," "Selected Historical Financial and Operating Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and related notes appearing elsewhere in this prospectus.